Interships and Fellowships

 E.MA Internship Programme

-Every year since 1998/1999 EIUC, with the support of the European Union, has awarded a 6-month paid internship in the field of human rights to the 15 students who have achieved the highest results during each academic year.
+Every year since 1998/1999 EIUC, with the support of the European Union, has awarded a paid internship in the field of human rights to the 15 students who have achieved the highest results during each academic year.
 Internships in inter-governmental, governmental and non-governmental organisations have given the selected graduates an opportunity to immediately put into practice the knowledge acquired during the course.